 The sights and sounds of the season will greet visitors when they come to Thomas Edison's home in Llewellyn Park during "Holidays at Glenmont."

 Glenmont will be decorated much as it was while the Edison family lived there.
 Greenery and red poinsettias will deck the mantles above the fireplaces.
 Staircases will be ringed with boughs and red ribbon bows and wreaths will hang in every window.
 In the Den, the majestic 10 foot tree will be set and the presents underneath will be waiting as if the Edison children Madeleine, Theodore and Charles, will soon come running down the stairs from their rooms - after they've checked their stockings in the upstairs Living Room!
-Family china will be displayed on the Dining Room table and the scene will be completed with holiday cards that were received by the family.

 The Edison home, Glenmont, is located on a fifteen-acre estate in Llewellyn Park, the country's first private residential community.
 Built in 1880, the twenty-nine room mansion contains the original furnishings and family items used by the Edisons.
 The estate grounds include gardens, a greenhouse, barn, and the poured concrete garage containing the family's automobiles.
 Thomas and Mina Edison are buried on the grounds of the estate.